 Jorge Ramírez del Villar has worked at BCP since 1994, holding positions such as Head of the Corporate Finance Area, Head of the Finance Division, Head of the Administration and Process Division, and Executive Vice President of Operations, Systems and Administration, a position that he holds today.
 Previously, he was General Manager of Credibolsa SAB, a financial analyst at Occidental Petroleum Corporation and a business consultant for Booz, Allen & Hamilton International.
-Mr. Ramirez del Villar earned a degree in Industrial Engineering from the "Universidad Nacional de Ingeniería" in Lima-Perú, holds a Master's degree in Systems Engineering from the Moore School of the University of Pennsylvania, a Master's degree in Business Administration from The Wharton School of the University of Pennsylvania, a Master's degree in Economics from London School of Economics and a Master's degree in International Relations from the University of Cambridge.
+Mr. Ramirez del Villar earned a degree in Industrial Engineering from the "Universidad Nacional de Ingeniería" in Lima-Perú, holds a Master's degree in Systems Engineering from the Moore School of the University of Pennsylvania, a Master's degree in Business Administration from The Wharton School of the University of Pennsylvania, a Master's degree in International Relations from the University of Cambridge.